kavyagoudam/AKS/Core-DNS/README.md

 NAME                       DATA   AGE
 configmap/coredns          1      136m
 configmap/coredns-custom   1      136m
 ConfigMaps

-Core -DNS uses configmap to get configuration details. there are two configmaps coredns uses.
+CoreDNS uses ConfigMaps to get configuration details.
+There are two ConfigMaps that CoreDNS uses:

-1. coredns -- basic configmaps
-2. coredns-Custom -- available to user to be able to customize this DNS configuration
+coredns: Basic configuration.
+coredns-custom: Custom DNS configuration available for users to customize.

-How to configure Cusom domain name using core-dns and test it

-1. create a basic deployment and service using nginx image
+How to Configure Custom Domain Name using CoreDNS and Test it Create a basic deployment and service using the Nginx image: bash
+Copy code
 kubectl create deployment nginx --image=nginx --replicas=3

-deployment.apps/nginx created

-kubectl expose deployment nginx --name nginx --port=80

-service/nginx exposed

-2. Now, create and deploy the custom domain name resolvable inside the kubernetes
+kubectl expose deployment nginx --name nginx --port=80 Now, create and deploy the custom domain name for resolution inside Kubernetes: bash
+Copy code
 kubectl apply -f custom_coredns.yaml

-Warning: resource configmaps/coredns-custom is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by kubectl apply. kubectl apply should only be used on resources created declaratively by either kubectl create --save-config or kubectl apply.
-The missing annotation will be patched automatically. configmap/coredns-custom configured
+Note: You might encounter a warning about missing annotations, but it can be ignored in this context.

-3. Once the configmap is deployed. delete the coredns pods using below command.
+Once the coredns-custom ConfigMap is deployed, delete the CoreDNS pods using the following command: bash
+Copy code

-kubectl delete pod -n  kube-system -l k8s-app=kube-dns

-4. once the new pods are created in coredns. curl to the nginx pod with custom domain name
+kubectl delete pod -n kube-system -l k8s-app=kube-dns After the new CoreDNS pods are created, you can test the custom domain by using curl to access the Nginx service with the custom domain name: bash
+Copy code

-kubectl exec -it <nginx pod name>  -- curl http://nginx.default.aks.com
+kubectl exec -it <nginx-pod-name> -- curl http://nginx.default.aks.com Replace <nginx-pod-name> with the actual name of one of your Nginx pods.